 Most lenders require at least two years of accounts to understand the stability and trajectory of income.
 These should ideally be prepared or certified by a registered accountant, which adds credibility to the figures provided.

-• Accounts certified by a registered accountant: Guarantees accuracy and professionalism.
+- Accounts certified by a registered accountant: Ensures accuracy and professionalism.

 Significance of Maintaining a Strong Credit Score and Financial Stability